A New IVF Method Brings Fertility to the People

 According to the CDC, infertility affects around one in 10 American couples.
 However, nearly half of these couples aren’t seeking treatment or are unable to access it.
 Why?
 The main barrier to traditional in-vitro fertilization (IVF) methods is the cost in both money and time.

 IVF can cost anywhere from $11-13,000 per cycle, with many couples undergoing multiple cycles.
-The means the average cost per baby born ends up being around $41,000, a staggering amount of money that represents a large chunk of the average American family’s take-home income.
+That puts the average cost per baby born at about $41,000, a staggering amount of money that represents a large chunk of the average American family’s take-home income.
 So, why is IVF so expensive?

 A big production